Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     </table>

 When using text data the difference between the "contribution" and the "weight" of a word should not be very important.
-Indeed, a word can either be present or not (in a given position of the sentence), but it can't "twice as present" than another word.
+Indeed, a word can either be present or not (at a given position of the sentence), but it can't "twice as present" than another word.
-It is therefore not so suprising that the weight (in the above table) and the contribution score (see the highlighted text above) are similar.
+It is therefore not so suprising that the weights (in the above table) and the contribution scores (see the highlighted text above) are similar.

 ## Combining the Bert model with meta-data based model <a name='Combine'></a>

+In this section I will show a way of combining two model that work on two different type of data, in such a way that the combination of these models leads to a better model than each of the model separately.
+In this particular case, we should not expect a big improvement over the BERT based model.
+Indeed, all the meta-features are extracted from the text, and since the BERT based model directly uses the text, it has therefore an implicit access to the meta-data features.
+Note that there are still some features that the BERT based model cannot see, like "capital_word_count" since the BERT layer only sees lower-case word and is therefore case insensitive.
+However, "capital_word_count" is not a very important feature for the meta-data classfiers and so it should not influence the end result a lot.

+On the other hand, there are situation where this combination of model can be useful.
+Typically if the meta-data features did not come from the text itself, but represented the context in which the text has been extracted, then the BERT based model alone would not have anyways to access these features from the text.

+You should therefore read this section more as an illustration of what can be done, and how it can be done, rather than expect huge improvement in the accuracy of the model.

 ## Integrate the whole model into a pipeline <a name='Pipeline'></a>